 Terms of the Independent Study

-The professor must hold a minimum of four conferences with you during the course (via phone, internet video conference or in person).
+The professor must hold a minimum of four conferences with you during the course (via phone, video conference, or in person).

 All deadlines for regular courses (e.g. registration, add/drop, withdrawal, incomplete, etc.) and the normal tuition refund schedule apply.